A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: The GP-DHP Model

+We now define the semiparametric GP-DHP model.
+The term semiparametric reflects that the conditional count distribution and the negative-binomial excitation backbone are specified parametrically, while the baseline and the flexible lag component of the excitation are assigned Gaussian-process priors.
+A Gaussian process is a prior over functions under which any finite collection of evaluations is jointly Gaussian, specified by a mean and a covariance (kernel) function that encodes structure such as smoothness, periodicity, or trends \citep{rasmussen2006gaussian}.

-We model the latent intensity $\ell$ as a discrete Hawkes process (as in Equation \eqref{eq:discrete-hawkes}).
-That is, the sum of two components: a baseline function \( b(t) \) and a time-lagged excitation term parameterized by a function \( f(d) \),
+We model the latent additive intensity \(\ell\) as a discrete Hawkes process (as in Equation~\eqref{eq:discrete-hawkes}).
+That is, the sum of two components: a latent baseline contribution \( b(t) \)---on the pre-link scale, and unlike the classical nonnegative baseline intensity \(\mu(t)\) of Section~\ref{sec:dhp-background} it may be negative---and a time-lagged excitation term parameterized by a function \( f(d) \),

 where \(N(t)\) denotes the observed event count in interval \((t-1,t]\), and \(d\in\{1,2,\dots\}\) indexes discrete lags.
-We encode long-lag attenuation and smoothness directly in the GP prior for \(f\) (see below).
-To obtain a nonnegative intensity, we apply a rectifying link to the latent process:
+To obtain a nonnegative conditional mean (the discrete-time analogue of an intensity, which we call the intensity throughout), we apply a smooth rectifying link to the latent process:

-We use this rectifier throughout.
-The non-differentiability at 0 can, in principle, slow gradient methods, however we found in practice that our MAP optimisation with damping and line search converges reliably.
+a softplus link with scale \(s>0\) and a small fixed numerical floor \(\epsilon>0\) (not a modelling hyperparameter).
+As \(s\to0\), \(h_s\) tends to the hard rectified (ReLU-type) link \(\max\{x,0\}+\epsilon\), so the resulting model is a nonlinear discrete-time Hawkes model with a rectified link, in the sense of recent work on discrete-time Hawkes processes with inhibition and signed effects \citep{costa2024general}.
+A positive \(s\) removes the non-differentiability at the origin and makes both the MAP optimization and the gradient-based hyperparameter search below better behaved; we select \(s\) jointly with the other hyperparameters (Section~\ref{sec:hyperparameter-selection}).
+Because the link acts pointwise on \(\ell(t)\), the collapsed-prior and projection results in Section~\ref{Inference} do not depend on this particular choice of link.